Mayor Turner says George Floyd's body will return to Houston

 "This is our house.
 This is the same city that George Floyd grew up," Turner said.
 "And his body will be returning to this city.
 To his city."

-Fort Bend Memorial Planning Center posted a flyer on Facebook with a picture of Floyd, stating funeral arrangements are forthcoming.
+Fort Bend Memorial Planning Center in Rosharon posted a flyer on Facebook with a picture of Floyd, stating funeral arrangements are forthcoming.

 Floyd's family and attorneys have yet to confirm funeral arrangements for the 46-year-old, who passed away in Minneapolis after an officer kneeled on his neck while handcuffed.